By: Susan Dugdale | updated Nov. 2025

 It's nearly Christmas and we've got a lot to be grateful for.
 We're here, we have a great team and we're still in business."

 Point Three - October - new product line - the wodget- introduced.
 Innovative marketing plan and revised customer service model.
 Special thanks to Gary for leading and inspiring the marketing team and to Walter for the hours spent ensuring we give the best to our customers.
+Working hours adjusted.
 Finishing the year cautiously optimistic but absolutely certain that it wouldn't have been possible if it hadn't been for the way everyone shouldered their area of responsibility.

 Thanks to you we'll be going into the new year with strength, to build on our accomplishments and to consolidate our position.